Tiny Troopers: Reception

 Tiny Troopers received mixed reviews for the Windows version and positive reviews for iOS.

-Gamezebo's Al Dellinger was generally impressed by Tiny Troopers.
-However, he felt that because you can't control troops individually, one might seldom get stuck behind an obstacle.
+Gamezebos Al Dellinger was generally impressed by Tiny Troopers.
+However, he felt that because the player cannot control troops individually, one might seldom get stuck behind an obstacle.
 Dellinger also suggests that the humor is not for everyone, as certain moments feel too "real" for the game, like when a shot enemy is still alive on the ground asking for a mercy-kill.
 In conclusion, Dellinger says "this is an excellent title.
-It’s a blast, the controls are smooth, and the missions are unique."
+It's a blast, the controls are smooth, and the missions are unique."

-Pocketgamer's Harry Slater thought "Tiny Troopers isn't interesting enough to hold your attention for very long".
+Pocket Gamers Harry Slater thought "Tiny Troopers isn't interesting enough to hold your attention for very long".
 He felt the game did not include enough tactical decisions and detaches yourself from feeling as if you are part of an elite squad.
 Both Slater and Dellinger feel that a formation option would come in handy to split the squad around enemy flanks.

-GameSpot's Nathan Meunier feels the game is better suited for mobile devices.
+GameSpots Nathan Meunier feels the game is better suited for mobile devices.
 He mentions that the control actions on the PC are not as smooth as it is on mobile.
 To activate special weapons, the user has to press the Ctrl key to temporarily toggle your special weapon which makes it difficult while trying to shoot and maneuver around at the same time.
 However, Meunier feels positive about "the way power-ups tie directly into the scoring mechanic.
 Racking up kills and collecting loot earns you command points that you can spend to temporarily boost your fighting capabilities and call in reinforcements".